LiroyvH/textual-shortcuts/README.md

 eg: cop.pl = /cop.
 (Or /cop nickname) rm.pl = /rm nickname

-I'n not much of a programmer; thanks so much to Jim for helping me out with this!
+I'n not much of a programmer, just some fun to make life easier...
+Thanks so much to Jim for helping me out with this!